-The Rotary Club of Reading has been serving our community for over 100 Years!
+The Rotary Club of Reading has served our community for over 100 Years!

-Rotary strives to achieve its objective of “Service Above Self” through activities in four primary areas.
+Rotary strives to achieve its “Service Above Self” objective through activities in four primary areas.
 These are often referred to as the Four Avenues of Service.

 Club Service This “Avenue” promotes the development of acquaintance as an opportunity for service.
 It involves the activities necessary to make the Club function successfully and achieve its goals.

 Vocational Service This area represents the opportunity that each Rotarian has to represent the dignity and utility of one’s vocation as an opportunity to serve society.
 Rotarians promote and foster high ethical standards in business and professions and promote the recognition of the worthiness of all useful occupations.

 Community Service This “Avenue” relates to the activities that Rotarians undertake to improve the quality of life in their community.
 Particular emphasis is given to helping children, needy families, the aged, the handicapped, and those most in need of assistance.
 Rotarians strive to promote the ideal of service in their personal, business, and community lives.